mrkalePythonApp/pi_server_python/README.rst

 - It is recommended to run the **script as a service** of the operating system.

+- All relevant parameters for the script are located in the configuration INI file.
+It contains sensitive data as well, like passwords and access tokens to servers and clouds.
+So that the repository contains just the sample INI file with placeholders instead of real such as sensitive data.
+The production INI file should be present only and only in some trusted locality with root access, e.g., in the folder ``/usr/local/etc`` in order not to be exposed to regular users.

 ..
 [1] System on Chip
 ..
 [2] MQ Telemetry Transport
 ..
 [3] Internet of Things